Our team comes from all across

 • Born: Johannesburg, South Africa

-• Family: My mom was born in Cape Town and my dad was born in Bloemfontein, South Africa.
-My maternal grandmother was born in Rokiskis, Lithuania, and my grandfather was born in Latvia.
-On my dad’s side, my grandmother was born in Dublin, Ireland, and my paternal grandfather was born in Lithuania.
+• Family: My parents were born in South Africa: My mom in Cape Town and my dad in Bloemfontein.
+Lana, my maternal grandmother was born in Rokiskis, Lithuania, and my grandfather was born in Latvia.
+On my dad’s side, my grandmother, Mathilda was born in Dublin, Ireland, and my paternal grandfather was born in Lithuania.
+MATLANA is named for me grannies.

 My road to Our Looney Planet